-My trip to the thrift store was for one purpose, to find decorative wall sconces or anything I could use to make some decoration wall art – with solar lights – for my back yard fence.
+My trip to the thrift store was for one purpose, to find decorative wall sconces or anything I could use to make some decoration wall art – with solar lights – for my backyard fence.
 This fence also surrounds the dog pen and having a set of solar lights out there will be such a blessing.

 DIY Upcycled Solar Wall Sconces

 Luckily I hit the thrift store jackpot at my first place and found 3 different sets of wall sconces to use.
 Combined with inexpensive solar lights from the dollar store and this outdoor solar light project cost me very little.

-The small set I with the fleur de lis pattern I like them just as they are so I just used Gorilla Glue to attach the top portion of the outdoor solar light – which I purchased weeks ago at Walmart for $.97 cents each – in to the candle holder space and called that set of lights done.
+The small set with the fleur de lis pattern I like them just as they are so I just used Gorilla Glue to attach the top portion of the outdoor solar light – which I purchased weeks ago at Walmart for $.97 cents each – in to the candle holder space and called that set of lights done.

-The other sets of sconces, the more decorative ones, I wanted to update with spray paint and reuse some of my glass jars I refuse to throw in the trash as globes.
+The other sets of sconces, the more decorative ones, I just wanted to update with spray paint and reuse some of my glass jars I refuse to throw in the trash as globes.

 Going through my stash of glass jars, I easily found four matching ones from salsa and cheese dip jars that were the perfect size for my “globes”.
 I used some Goof Off spray to remove the labels and sticky residue from each jar.
 Mason jars for solar lights is also a very good idea.

-One the paint was dry, I hung up each sconce on a nail in my home, then glued on the lid of jars to the candle holder of the sconce.
+Once the paint was dry, I hung up each sconce on a nail inside my home to make it easier to attach the lids of the jars.

 Even though I have to move these around some days to get enough sunlight to charge them, I love how these solar lights turned out and how they help to decorate a boring fence.